1 Corinthians 4:9-15

 (10) We are fools for Christ's sake, but are wise...

 Paul speaks irony for the apostles were neither fools, weak, nor contemptible.

 (11) Even unto this present hour we both hunger, and thirst and are naked, and are buffeted and have no certain dwelling place...

 As itinerant preachers, not knowing where we shall live, facing trouble not struggle... labor, persecution and suffering for Christ sake.

 (12) ...the labor worketh with... persecution.... we suffer it.
 (13) Being defamed... made as faith... all things unto this day.

 Only the grace of God can enable men to volunteer to suffer like this.
-The natural man Adelges or repays wrong done to him, but true Christian are not to retaliate.
-Rom 12: 17-21, Mt.
-5:38-48
+The natural man adelges or repays wrong done to him, but true Christian are not to retaliate.
+Romans 12: 17-21, Matthew 5:38-48

-(14) I write not there things to shame you, but as my beloved sons I worn you...
+(14) I write not there things to shame you, but as my beloved sons I warn you...

-Paul writes not to find fault, but as a father cares for his sons writes a warning, not to be carried away by every pretender to apostleship and not to neglect those who God trusted to bring you the message of salvation.
+Paul writes, not to find fault, but as a father cares for his sons,9 writes a warning, not to be carried away by every pretender to apostleship and not to neglect those who God trusted to bring you the message of salvation.